dalong0514/readnotes/20200106计算原文/2020037Data_Mining_Concepts_and_Techniques3Ed/2020037Data_Mining_Concepts_0101.md

 Huge volumes of data have been accumulated beyond databases and data warehouses.
 During the 1990s, the World Wide Web and web-based databases (e.g., XML databases) began to appear.
 Internet-based global information bases, such as the WWW and various kinds of interconnected, heterogeneous databases, have emerged and play a vital role in the information industry.
 The effective and efficient analysis of data from such different forms of data by integration of information retrieval, data mining, and information network analysis technologies is a challenging task.

 In summary, the abundance of data, coupled with the need for powerful data analysis tools, has been described as a data rich but information poor situation (Figure 1.2).
 The fast-growing, tremendous amount of data, collected and stored in large and numerous data repositories, has far exceeded our human ability for comprehension without powerful tools.
-As a result, data collected in large data repositories become「data tombs"—data archives that are seldom visited.
+As a result, data collected in large data repositories become "data tombs"—data archives that are seldom visited.
 Consequently, important decisions are often made based not on the information-rich data stored in data repositories but rather on a decision maker's intuition, simply because the decision maker does not have the tools to extract the valuable knowledge embedded in the vast amounts of data.
 Efforts have been made to develop expert system and knowledge-based technologies, which typically rely on users or domain experts to manually input knowledge into knowledge bases.
 Unfortunately, however, the manual knowledge input procedure is prone to biases and errors and is extremely costly and time consuming.
 The widening gap between data and information calls for the systematic development of data mining tools that can turn data tombs into「golden nuggets」of knowledge.

-Figure 1.2

-The world is data rich but information poor.
+Figure 1.2 The world is data rich but information poor.

 ## 1.2.
 What Is Data Mining?

 It is no surprise that data mining, as a truly interdisciplinary subject, can be defined in many different ways.
 Even the term data mining does not really present all the major components in the picture.
 To refer to the mining of gold from rocks or sand, we say gold mining instead of rock or sand mining.
 Analogously, data mining should have been more appropriately named「knowledge mining from data,」which is unfortunately somewhat long.
 However, the shorter term, knowledge mining may not reflect the emphasis on mining from large amounts of data.
 Nevertheless, mining is a vivid term characterizing the process that finds a small set of precious nuggets from a great deal of raw material (Figure 1.3).
 Thus, such a misnomer carrying both「data」and「mining」became a popular choice.
 In addition, many other terms have a similar meaning to data mining—for example, knowledge mining from data, knowledge extraction, data/pattern analysis, data archaeology, and data dredging.

-Figure 1.3

-Data mining—searching for knowledge (interesting patterns) in data.
+Figure 1.3 Data mining—searching for knowledge (interesting patterns) in data.

 Many people treat data mining as a synonym for another popularly used term, knowledge discovery from data, or KDD, while others view data mining as merely an essential step in the process of knowledge discovery.
-The knowledge discovery process is shown in Figure 1.4 as an iterative sequence of the following steps:1.
-Data cleaning (to remove noise and inconsistent data)
+The knowledge discovery process is shown in Figure 1.4 as an iterative sequence of the following steps:

+1. Data cleaning (to remove noise and inconsistent data)

 2. Data integration (where multiple data sources may be combined) 3

-3A popular trend in the information industry is to perform data cleaning and data integration as a preprocessing step, where the resulting data are stored in a data warehouse.

 3. Data selection (where data relevant to the analysis task are retrieved from the database)

 4. Data transformation (where data are transformed and consolidated into forms appropriate for mining by performing summary or aggregation operations) 4

-4Sometimes data transformation and consolidation are performed before the data selection process, particularly in the case of data warehousing.
-Data reduction may also be performed to obtain a smaller representation of the original data without sacrificing its integrity.

 5. Data mining (an essential process where intelligent methods are applied to extract data patterns)